"Evidence-Based Medicine is the integration of best research evidence with clinical expertise and patient values."

 - PubMed MEDLINE: Enter a search query > go to Article Types in the left-hand menu > select More... > select Systematic Reviews so that this option appears in the menu > select Systematic Reviews to filter your results.
 Or, from the main PubMed search screen, select "Clinical Queries" in the middle column > enter a search query > artices that are considered Systematic Reviews are listed in the center of the results page.

-Authors of critically-appraised topics evaluate and synthesize multiple research studies.
+Authors of guidelines and critically-appraised topics evaluate and synthesize multiple research studies.

 Note: Guideline evidence varies from expert opinion to high levels of evidence.

 United States Preventive Services Task Force recommendations for primary care practice.

 The ACP Journal Club / EBM Reviews

 The editors of this journal screen the top 100+ clinical journals and identify studies that are methodologically sound and clinically relevant.
 An enhanced abstract, with conclusions clearly stated, and a commentary are provided for each selected article.
 Published by the American College of Physicians-American Society of Internal Medicine.

 Evidence is not always available via filtered resources.
 Searching the primary literature may be required.
 It is possible to use specific search strategies in MEDLINE and other databases to achieve the highest possible level of evidence.